bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 were run from.

 .. warning::
-    Server examples do get run, but phantomJS cannot currently capture the output, so they are always blank in the test results
+    Server examples do get run, but selenium cannot currently capture the output, so they are always blank in the test results

 Integration tests